-We have seen lot of people faced so many trouble to start to connect to SQL database, now let’s take a quick start with following details;
+We have seen lots of people faced so many trouble to start to connect to SQL database, now let’s take a quick start with the following details;

 Step 1: In the given Connect to Server dialog box, enter the following details:

 Step 2: Click on Options in the Connect to Server dialog box.
-At Connect to database section, enter your mySampleDatabase to connect to this database.
+In the Connect to database section, enter your mySampleDatabase to connect to this database.

-Step 3: Then, click on button Connect.
+Step 3: Then, click on the button Connect.
 The Object Explorer window opens in SSMS.

 Open your Object Explorer and expand as Databases and thereafter explore mySampleDatabase to view the objects in the folder name as a sample database.